Foodborne Pathogen Testing

 Can you test for viruses like Norovirus?

-Yes, we offer specialized RT-PCR testing for foodborne viruses such as Norovirus Genogroup I & II and Hepatitis A. This is particularly important for high-risk items like shellfish, soft fruits, and ready-to-eat foods handled by staff.
+Yes, we offer specialized RT-PCR testing for foodborne viruses such as Norovirus Genogroup I & II and Hepatitis A — particularly important for high-risk items like shellfish, soft fruits, and ready-to-eat foods.

 How much sample is required for pathogen testing?

-Typical foodborne pathogen testing screens require 25g to 375g of sample, depending on the method and regulatory requirements.
-For example, beef trim testing often requires N60 excision sampling (375g), while standard Salmonella detection usually requires 25g.
+Typical screens require 25g to 375g, depending on the method and regulatory requirement.
+Beef trim testing often requires N60 excision sampling (375g), while standard Salmonella detection usually requires 25g.

 Do you provide environmental monitoring swabs?

-Yes, we provide pre-moistened sponge sticks and swabs for environmental monitoring of surfaces, drains, and equipment.
-We can also assist in designing your sampling plan to effectively locate and eliminate pathogen harborage sites.
+Yes — pre-moistened sponge sticks and swabs for environmental monitoring of surfaces, drains, and equipment.
+We also assist in designing your sampling plan to locate and eliminate pathogen harborage sites.

 Prevent Foodborne Illness & Recalls

-Verify your products are pathogen-free with our accredited PCR and Culture screening methods for foodborne pathogen testing.
+Verify your products are pathogen-free with our accredited foodborne pathogen testing using PCR and culture screening methods.

 Scroll to Top